BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 This time, take the top right vortex, then climb the ladder in the area you land in.
 Up here, pick up the *Draco Plate* and hidden *Super Repel*.
 Again jump into the vortices and make your way back to 1F.

 Jump in the top left vortex this time.
-You can find a hidden *PokéSnax* in this room.
+You can find a hidden *PokeSnax* in this room.
 Void out and return for the final time, in this section of the dungeon, at least!

 Finally, jump into the vortex on the left side of the pot.
 Climb the ladder at the top of the rocky path.